 He worked in the committee for alternative medicine under the Minister of Health of the Czech Republic and held the position of spokesman for the Czech Association of Professional Healing.

 He gave rise to the Foundation of Josef Zezulka through which the house of Biotronic Centre for Social Support is being built and operated.
-It is the location of the Spiritual University Bytí, established in Prague on 30 March 1994.
-Its lectures are held all over the Czech Republic and are broadcast live by means of BIOVID TV stream at www.dub.cz.
+It is the seat of the Spiritual University Bytí, established in Prague on 30 March 1994.
+Its lectures are held all over the Czech Republic and are broadcast live by means of BIOVID TV stream on www.dub.cz.

 Furthermore, he publishes books, periodicals, CDs and DVDs, and writes on a regular basis.
 He is the representative of the spiritual-religious society The Society of Josef Zezulka being the 38th state-registered church.

 He is a sponsor of arts, organizes regular exhibitions, and is also involved in photography, filming and film production.
 As a traveller, he is devoted to studying foreign cultures.